-In Fall of 2008 Augsburg University launched its first year of the Bonner Leaders Program.
-Through the Bonner program, students develop deep community relationships and engage in long-term policy advocacy throughout their time at Augsburg.
-Those selected to be Bonner Leaders are students with diverse ethnic and geographical backgrounds and experience in community and public work.
+In Fall of 2008 Augsburg University launched its first year of the Bonner Leaders Program, which is now called LEAD Fellows (Leaders for Equity, Action, and Democracy).
+Through the LEAD program, students develop deep community relationships and engage in long-term policy advocacy throughout their time at Augsburg.
+Those selected to be LEAD Fellows are students with diverse ethnic and geographical backgrounds and experience in community and public work.
 Through placements with partner nonprofit organizations and community programs, students work an average of 220 hours each academic year supporting ELL classrooms, running an employment education computer lab, coordinating a low-income housing program, community health outreach, tutoring in afterschool programs, and more.
-Beyond their work-study placements, students participate in civic engagement efforts on campus.
+Beyond their work-study placements, students participate in civic engagement efforts on and off campus.